-Governors are like a Board of Directors and make decisions about the overall strategic direction of school.
+Governors make decisions about the overall strategic direction of school.
 They meet at least once a term.
 They share a real concern in the life and work of the school and work to ensure it functions efficiently and effectively as part of its community.
 The minutes of the meetings are available from the school office.